HomeMarketingHow to Market on a Tiny Budget

 Quick Tip: Create a simple spreadsheet with three columns: Required (must-have), Nice-to-have, and Wishlist.
 This helps prioritise spending when every pound counts.

 Vague goals are budget killers.
 “Get more customers” isn’t a goal; it’s a wish.
-You need specifics that you can track without fancy analytics software.
+You need specifics you can track without fancy analytics software.

-ROI Expectations and Timelines
+ROI expectations and timelines

 Track these metrics religiously: cost per lead, conversion rate, and customer lifetime value.
-You don’t need expensive software – a simple Google Sheet will do.
+You don’t need expensive software, a simple Google Sheet will do.
 What you’re looking for is trends, not perfection.
 Is your cost per lead dropping month over month?
 That’s progress, even if sales haven’t exploded yet.

-Right, let’s talk about the holy grail of budget marketing: free channels that actually work.
+Now let’s talk about the holy grail of budget marketing: free channels that actually work.
 Not “free” as in “costs you 80 hours of your time,” but genuinely accessible strategies that don’t require a credit card.

 Forget trying to be everywhere at once.
 That’s a recipe for burnout and mediocre results.
 Pick one platform where your customers actually hang out and dominate it.

 For B2C, TikTok and Instagram Reels are goldmines.
 A client of mine sells handmade jewellery and went from 0 to 10,000 followers in four months using nothing but her phone camera and natural lighting.
 Her secret weapon?
-Posting process videos at 7 PM when her target audience (working women aged 25-40) were scrolling during their commute home.
+Posting process videos at 7 PM, when her target audience (working women aged 25-40) were scrolling during their commute home.

 Did you know?
 According to discussions on Reddit’s AskMarketing community, micro-influencer partnerships often cost nothing more than free products, yet can drive major traffic for small businesses.